 St Martin was a Roman soldier who, legend has it, was riding his horse and minding his own business – except the weather was really bad.
 Seeing a beggar with almost no clothes on and who would probably die of cold, St Martin cut off his red cloak and gave it to the man.

-God liked this gesture so much that he let the sun shine through the stormy clouds – that is the origin of the Portuguese expression Verão de São Martinho (St. Martin’s Summer).
+God liked this kind gesture so much that he stopped the storm and let the sun shine through – that is the origin of the Portuguese expression Verão de São Martinho (St. Martin’s Summer).
 That means that, despite being rainy and cloudy as it usually is in November, on St Martin’s day the sun will show up even if only for a couple of hours.

 If you’re in Portugal at this time of the year, particularly near a city, you’re likely to find street vendors selling roasted chestnuts and you can buy half a dozen or a dozen of them.
-Pro tip: roasted chestnuts are particularly tasty on cold days, sitting on a park bench and sharing them with someone special!
+Pro tip: roasted chestnuts are particularly tasty on cold days, if you’re sitting on a park bench and sharing them with someone special!

 I bet your country also has a few traditions for St Martin’s day.
 I’d love to hear about them in the comments!